 For the rest of the day, they made their way down a trail lined on both sides with short bright green gasses.

-"These color contrast are amazing.
-Everything I will ever see again is going to seem dull."
-Semma said.
+"These color contrasts are amazing.
+Everything I will ever see again is going to seem dull," Semma said.

 Massive waterfalls ported through gaps in the top line of the blue peaks holding back the ocean.
 The water plummeted downward, thinning out as it fell.
 Finally, so much of them evaporated on the way, there was nothing left to make it to the button.
 This created a cloud cover between the bases of the blue and white peaks.

 The guide pointed to the clouds in the distance.
 "Water goes underground.
 Heats up, and is steam over there."

 "Aw.
 Theses a logical answer to everything.
 Except my wife," Emmer said to the guide in a loud whispering like voice.

 "When did you learn so many big words?"
 Semma said laughing.

 "I just realized that we are still so far away we can't hear the falls," Hiret said.